098devendrasharma/SQL-L-1/README.md

 ## SELECT Statement

 **Definition:** The SELECT statement is the fundamental query used to retrieve data from a database.
 It specifies the columns to return and the table from which to fetch them.
-In MySQL, the SELECT statement “is used to select data from a database” and returns the results as a result-set[\[1\]](https://www.w3schools.com/mysql/mysql_select.asp#:~:text=The%20,select%20data%20from%20a%20database).
+In MySQL, the SELECT statement “is used to select data from a database” and returns the results as a result-set.

 **Syntax:**